bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Supercomputers/01_Common_usage.rst

                                                 Default: default
         --reservation=<name>                    Reservation to use when submitting the job.
                                                 Default: disabled
+        --env_script=<path/to/script>           Script to source the required environment for the application.
+                                                Default: Empty
-        --constraints=<constraints>		          Constraints to pass to queue system.
+        --extra_submit_flag=<flag>              Flag to pass queue system flags not supported by default command flags.
-    					                                  Default: disabled
-        --qos=<qos>                             Quality of Service to pass to the queue system.
+                                                Spaces must be added as '#'
-                                                Default: default
+                                                Default: Empty
         --cpus_per_task                         Number of cpus per task the queue system must allocate per task.
                                                 Note that this will be equal to the cpus_per_node in a worker node and equal to the worker_in_master_cpus in a master node respectively.
                                                 Default: false
         --job_dependency=<jobID>                Postpone job execution until the job dependency has ended.
                                                 Default: None
+        --forward_time_limit=<true|false>       Forward the queue system time limit to the runtime.
+                                                It will stop the application in a controlled way.
+                                                Default: true
         --storage_home=<string>                 Root installation dir of the storage implementation
                                                 Default: null
         --storage_props=<string>                Absolute path of the storage properties file Mandatory if storage_home is defined
+      Agents deployment arguments:
+        --agents=<string>                       Hierarchy of agents for the deployment.
+Accepted values: plain|tree
+                                                Default: tree
+        --agents                                Deploys the runtime as agents instead of the classic Master-Worker deployment.
+                                                Default: disabled

-      Normal submission arguments:
+      Homogeneous submission arguments:
         --num_nodes=<int>                       Number of nodes to use
                                                 Default: 2
         --num_switches=<int>                    Maximum number of different switches.
 Select 0 for no restrictions.
                                                 Maximum nodes per switch: 18
                                                 Only available for at least 4 nodes.
                                                 Default: 0
-        --agents=<string>                       Hierarchy of agents for the deployment.
-Accepted values: plain|tree
-                                                Default: tree
-        --agents                                Deploys the runtime as agents instead of the classic Master-Worker deployment.
-                                                Default: disabled
       Heterogeneous submission arguments:
         --type_cfg=<file_location>              Location of the file with the descriptions of node type requests File should follow the following format: